VitaClix/plexus-segmentation-/readme.md

 ## How to run the code

-The current version of the script requires Freesurfer processed files (recon-all) for ventricular segmenta
+The current version of the script requires Freesurfer processed files (recon-all) for ventricular segmentation.
+After running recon